Pragmatics in Language Grounding: Phenomena, Tasks, and Modeling Approaches: Modeling Pragmatics

 \subsection{Multi-Agent Reasoning}

 A number of computational frameworks view utterance generation and interpretation using a multi-agent or game-theoretic lens~\cite{rosenberg1964,Cohen1990-rational-interaction, golland-etal-2010-game,jager2012game,franke2013game }.
-Many of these frameworks derive pragmatic behavior by modeling communication partners as rational agents who jointly try to optimize a communicative utility function using theory-of-mind reasoning about other agents.
 We focus on one representative of these, the Rational Speech Acts (RSA) framework~\citep{frank2012predicting,goodman2016pragmatic}, as it has been successfully applied across a range of grounded language settings.

 RSA defines a recursive reasoning process where speakers and listeners model each other's goals and interpretations.
-A \emph{rational speaker} chooses utterances using an embedded model of how the listener will likely interpret utterances A \emph{rational listener}, in turn, reasons counterfactually about a rational speaker generating language in this way---reasoning about why the speaker choose an observed utterance rather than alternatives---which can resolve ambiguity in the speaker's utterances.
+A \emph{rational speaker} chooses utterances using an embedded model of how the listener will likely interpret utterances.
+A \emph{rational listener}, in turn, reasons counterfactually about a rational speaker generating language in this way---reasoning about why the speaker choose an observed utterance rather than alternatives---which can resolve ambiguity in the speaker's utterances.